gbmeow/upload/README.md

 # Checkity.io upload action

-This action uploads code coverage reports to [checkity.io](https://checkity.io).
+This action uploads code coverage reports to [checkity.io](https://checkity.io), see it in action in our [upload-example](https://github.com/checkity/upload-example) repository.

 ## Usage